coopzone-dc/6502basic32k/Apple1basic/readme.md

   As an example

   STARTREK2003.TXT is txt file in MON format, that means you can paste it into WozMon.
 The Last but one line of the file reads:

-  E2B3R - this tells WozMon to execute from E2B3 (integer basic warm start address) the R is the Run command The address for this version of BASIC warm start is C2B3, so just change the last line to read C2B3R like this:
+  E2B3R - this tells WozMon to execute from E2B3 (integer basic warm start address) the R is the Run command

+  The address for this version of BASIC warm start is C2B3, so just change the last but one line to read C2B3R

+  like this:

 3FF8: AE 29 01 05 14 1E 51 01

-E2B3R
+E2B3R <- becomes C2B3R

 RUN